When do you need a multi-machine system?

 The assignment is made via the Engine property of each INPUT panel:

-IMPORTANT: the Input Device property always refers to the devices of the selected remote machine.
+IMPORTANT: the Input Device property always refers to the device of the selected remote machine.
 Since you probably assign camera input to #1 on all machines you have to select Mapped #1 for all the INPUTs:

 You also have to assign the machines from the perspective of the cameras: you have to set up which machine uses which camera: